 | Walking | 9-15 months | Some may walk without crawling. |

-Understanding these stages can help ease any concerns you might have.
-Every baby develops at their own pace, and that’s perfectly normal!
+Every baby develops at their own pace, and that’s perfectly normal.
 Trust your child’s unique journey.

 Different Crawling Styles: What They Mean

-You might notice different crawling styles, and each can indicate something about your baby’s growth.
-For instance, traditional hands-and-knees crawling promotes strength and balance, while army crawling—dragging their body—shows determination and adaptability.
+You might notice several different crawling styles, and each can tell you something about your baby’s growth.
+Traditional hands-and-knees crawling promotes strength and balance.
+Army crawling, where a baby drags their body along the floor, shows determination and adaptability.

-Some babies may prefer a bear crawl, which engages more muscles and prepares them for walking.
-If your little one scoots on their bottom, it’s a sign of creativity in movement.
+Some babies prefer a bear crawl, which engages more muscles and helps prepare them for walking.
+If your little one scoots on their bottom, that’s simply another creative way of getting around.

 The Role of Tummy Time in Crawling